-I don’t have very much information about Peiskretscham (now Pyskowice) yet, but in June 1882, not long after Leopold was born, the city was almost completely destroyed by a large fire.
+I don’t yet have very much information about Peiskretscham (now Pyskowice), but in June 1882, not long after Leopold was born, the city was almost completely destroyed by a large fire.
 Over two hundred homes and other buildings were destroyed.
 In 1905, the town had a population of around 260 Protestants and around 132 Jews.
 In the referendum in March 1921, the population voted overwhelmingly to remain in the Weimar Republic; post-war, as with the whole of the Silesian region, it became part of Poland.

-It is speculation on my part, but the fire in June 1882 might have been when (and why) the family moved to Beuthen.
+It is pure speculation on my part, but the fire in June 1882 might have been when (and why) the family moved to Beuthen.
 Certainly, Leopold’s parents Albert and Bettina were buried in Beuthen (now Bytom) in 1920 and 1921 respectively.

 During some of the years in which the family lived here, Leopold ran a haberdashery shop called Montag’s at number 13, on the market square.